-OAKLAND, Calif., Feb.
-10, 2017 /PRNewswire-USNewswire/ -- Cal/OSHA is reminding employers in California with more than 10 employees to post their 2016 annual summaries of work-related injuries and illnesses from February 1 through April 30.
+OAKLAND, Calif., Jan.
+31, 2018 /PRNewswire-USNewswire/ -- Cal/OSHA is reminding employers in California of the requirement to post their 2017 annual summaries of work-related injuries and illnesses.
+The summaries must be posted from February 1 through April 30.

-Employers' requirements to record occupational fatalities, injuries, and illnesses are in the California Code of Regulations, Title 8, Sections 14300 through 14300.48.
-Section 14300.32 describes the annual posting requirement.
-Section 14300.2 lists exempted industries.
+The definitions and requirements for recordable work-related fatalities, injuries and illnesses are outlined in the California Code of Regulations, Title 8, sections 14300 through 14300.48.

-Instructions and form templates can be downloaded for free on Cal/OSHA's Record Keeping Overview.
-The overview includes the summary template, Form 300A, which is the required workplace posting that must be placed in a visible, easily accessible location at each worksite.
-Current and former employees, including employee representatives, have the right to review the summary in its entirety.
+Instructions and form templates can be downloaded free from Cal/OSHA's Record Keeping Overview.
+The overview gives instructions on filling out both the log (Form 300) and annual summary (Form 300A) of Work-Related Injuries and Illnesses.
+The annual summary must be placed in a visible and easily accessible area at each worksite.
+Current and former employees, as well as employee representatives, must be allowed to review the summary in its entirety.

-Employers must prepare and maintain records of work-related injuries and illnesses.
-Even if none occurred, employers are still required to complete and post Form 300A.
-For more information on employers' posting requirements or how to reduce workplace injuries and illnesses, visit DIR's Employer Information web page.
+Employers are required to complete and post Form 300A even if no workplace injuries occurred.
+More information on posting requirements or how to reduce workplace injuries and illnesses is available on the DIR's Employer Information webpage.

-Cal/OSHA helps protect workers from health and safety hazards on the job in almost every workplace in California.
-Cal/OSHA's Consultation Services Branch provides free and voluntary assistance to employers to improve their health and safety programs.
+The California Division of Occupational Safety and Health, or Cal/OSHA, is the division within the Department of Industrial Relations (DIR) that helps protect California's workers from health and safety hazards on the job in almost every workplace.
+Cal/OSHA's Consultation Services Branch provides free and voluntary assistance to employers to improve their safety and health programs.
 Employers should call (800) 963-9424 for assistance from Cal/OSHA Consultation Services.

 Members of the press may contact Erika Monterroza or Peter Melton at (510) 286-1161, and are encouraged to subscribe to get email alerts on DIR's press releases or other departmental updates.